Gita1996/People-counting/README.md

-We used Yolov7 model to detect persons in an image.
+We used Yolov7 model to detect persons in an image and count them.
+For example, for the following image, it return 14.

 ![people2](https://github.com/Gita1996/People-counting/assets/73386953/2affa7de-e13f-4040-bec5-ee78ecf6f72a)